syncfusion-content/uwp-docs/uwp/SfPivotGrid/Relational/Sorting.md

 * Sort only grand total columns.
 * Disable sort.

-**Sorting All Columns**
+**Sorting all columns**

-`All` option allows sorting to be applied for all value columns of SfPivotGrid.
-Please refer the below code snippet.
+`All` option allows you to sort all value columns of the SfPivotGrid.
+Please refer the below code snippet:

 {% tabs %}